kvfrans/kgpt/README.md

 ### Automatically debug small errors

-`kgpt fix {}` or `kgpt f {}` can automatically debug small errors.
+`kgpt fix {command to run program}` or `kgpt f {}` can automatically debug small errors.
 Pass in a python command as the argument.
 For example,

-Give a file errortest.py with contents:
+Given a file errortest.py with contents:
 ```
 def test():
     x = 3